 The Town of Surfside is a Commission / Manager form of government.
-This one hundred year old style of municipal government balances policy citizen leaders. through representatives, with a professionally trained administrator.
+This one hundred year old style of municipal government balances citizen policy leaders, through elected representatives, with a professionally trained administrator.
 The elected representatives set policy and provide oversight for the administrator.